 - Take your fresh whole peeled garlic and slightly smash it to release the flavor.
 I like to use the side of a knife and cutting board for this step.
 Once you have everything on the cookie sheet, drizzle with olive oil and top with salt, pepper, and red pepper flakes (if you want some spice in your life).

-Complete the Soup
+Complete the Healthy Roasted Tomato Soup

 - While the veggies are in the oven roasting get the canned tomatoes going.
-All you need to do it pour the whole peeled tomatoes into a large pot, add the red wine vinegar and cover and let them simmer.
+All you need to do it pour the whole peeled tomatoes into a large pot, add the red wine vinegar and cover and let the tomatoes simmer.
 This will help them develop flavor while the rest of the veggies are in the oven.

 - Next, once the veggies in the oven are finished add everything to the large pot with the tomatoes and stir.
 If you want you can cover and simmer to develop more flavor, or you can skip it and move on.
 Since the veggies are roasted and the tomatoes already had some simmer time there is already lots of flavor.
 Therefore you can skip the simmer and save some time.

-What Goes Good With Soup?
+What Goes Good With Roasted Tomato Soup?

-Soup is a great comforting dish that is perfect for the cool winter months.
+Healthy Roasted Red Pepper Tomato Soup is a great comforting dish that is perfect for the cool winter months.
 Some perfect pairs include:

 - Sandwiches: Think Grilled Cheese or Roasted Eggplant